The Best of The West: 8 Day Ireland Tour

 Croagh Patrick Mountain

-Croagh Patrick, nicknamed the Reek, is a 764 meters (2,507 ft) mountain and an important site of pilgrimage in County Mayo in Ireland.
+Croagh Patrick, nicknamed the Reek, is a 764-meter (2,507 ft) mountain and an important site of pilgrimage in County Mayo in Ireland.
 It is 8 kilometers (5 mi) from Westport, above the villages of Murrisk and Lecanvey.
-It is the third highest mountain in County Mayo after Mweelrea and Nephin.
+It is the third-highest mountain in County Mayo after Mweelrea and Nephin.

 It is climbed by pilgrims on Reek Sunday every year, which is the last Sunday in July.
-It forms the southern part of a U-shaped valley created by a glacier flowing into Clew Bay in the last Ice Age.
+It forms the southern part of a U-shaped valley carved by a glacier that flowed into Clew Bay during the last Ice Age.
 Croagh Patrick is part of a longer east-west ridge; the westernmost peak is called Ben Gorm.

 Westport

-Alongside getting to know the local folklore, Westport has many ways to spend an entertaining afternoon with your guide, there is the Great Western Greenway, Achill Island, Clare Island, Clew Bay with its 365 Islands, and Westport House.
-That’s before we even begin to mention the gorgeous scenery, white sandy beach, and of course fantastic choice of restaurants and bars to enjoy before retiring to your Westport accommodation for the night.
+Alongside learning about the local folklore, Westport offers many ways to spend an entertaining afternoon with your guide.
+There is the Great Western Greenway, Achill Island, Clare Island, Clew Bay with its 365 Islands, and Westport House.
+That’s before we even begin to mention the gorgeous scenery, white sandy beach, and of course, a fantastic choice of restaurants and bars to enjoy before retiring to your Westport accommodation for the night.

 Day 3: County Clare Private Tour